emvi/gondolier/README.md

 ## Usage

-Gondolier consists just out of a few methods.
-First, you setup Gondolier by passing the database connection and the migrator to *Use*:
+Gondolier consists only out of a few methods.
+First, you set up Gondolier by passing the database connection and the migrator to *Use*:

 ```
 gondolier.Use(dbconn, migrator)